-The intrepid black and white bovine traveler was presented to Fayette County dairy farmers as a goodwill gesture by Carnation Milk Products Company.
+Carnation Milk Products Company presented the intrepid black and white bovine traveler to Fayette County dairy farmers as a goodwill gesture.
 Valued at $1,000, Carnation Badger the Flying Bull was worth a small fortune at the time.
 The average U.S. annual income was $1,368 and the Great Depression was only a matter of months away.

-“It must have been quite a spectacle,” says Fayette County historian Gary McKee, whose father served as Carnation plant’s manager years later.
+“It must have been quite a spectacle,” said Fayette County historian Gary McKee, whose father served as Carnation plant’s manager years later.

 Carnation had embarked on an intensive educational campaign long before the groundbreaking.
 Farmers learned how to choose crop varieties best suited to feeding milk cows.
 They were taught about feed store supplements and what milk cow breeds would perform best.
 Instruction also covered milk barn sanitation standards and the grading of raw milk.